mcjimenez/nav_connect/README.md

 ```

 * Also, since at this point IAC is certified only, either you patch that
-out or both the client and service apps have to be certified, which
+out or both the client and mediator apps have to be certified, which
 kinda defeats the whole point.

 * If you want to use the version that is on the usemessagechannel branch